xdagiz/xytz/README.md

 ### ffmpeg not found

-ffmpeg is required for most of features to work.
-Install it and ensure it's in your PATH, or set `ffmpeg_path` in your config.
+ffmpeg is required for most features.
+Install it and make sure it's in your PATH, or set `ffmpeg_path` in your config.

 ### Downloads failing

 - Check your internet connection
-- Verify the video is available in your region
+- Check the video is available in your region
-- Ensure you have sufficient disk space
+- Check you have enough disk space
 - Check the download path is writable
 - Make sure you have `yt-dlp` and `ffmpeg` installed

 ### Not seeing enough formats

-- Update `yt-dlp` to the latest version
+Update `yt-dlp` to the latest version.

 ## Acknowledgments